 RCC offers the opportunity to freeze eggs

 Successful live birth with the use of the frozen eggs is dependent on the age of the eggs used for freezing; the older the patient the less likely the chance of a live birth when the eggs are thawed and embryos created.
-The younger the age of the woman who is freezing her eggs, the greater the chance of success of gaining a pregnancy with those eggs.
+The younger the age of the patient who is freezing their eggs, the greater the chance of success of gaining a pregnancy with those eggs.
 Studies suggest that freezing eggs from women up to the age of 42 gives a viable chance for a pregnancy resulting from these eggs in the future but the younger the woman who has frozen the eggs, the better.

 The more eggs that are frozen for use later the greater the chance that one will result in a pregnancy and live birth.
 The older the patient, the more eggs are recommended to be frozen.
 However, with older patients there may be more difficulty producing enough eggs for freezing.
 It is suggested that the best outcomes are achieved when 9 or more eggs are frozen.
-For women who are freezing eggs because of cancer treatment, the approach is to freeze as many or as few as are obtained through the stimulation process.
+For patients who are freezing eggs because of cancer treatment, the approach is to freeze as many or as few as are obtained through the stimulation process.
 The opportunity to repeat the process may be limited due to imminent cancer treatment that cannot be delayed.

 The vast majority of eggs will survive the freezing process when thawed.
 This however, does not guarantee that they will become fertilized, develop and lead to a pregnancy.
 Many eggs are naturally abnormal and they tend to either not fertilize or have an increased chance of leading to a miscarriage.
 This is not related to the fact that they had been frozen.
 Babies created from frozen eggs appear to have the same chance of being normal as babies conceived through IVF at our Ontario infertility clinic.

 Though it is not known how long eggs can remain frozen without any damage to them, it appears that they can remain frozen for a long time (years).